Home

 Tissue Paper Craft

 "Chocolate.
-Here today, gone today!
+Here today, gone today!"

 ~Unknown chocoholic.
-Or was that me?"
+Or was that me?
+(PaperCraftCentral Susan)

 I first thought about decorating an empty chocolate box years ago, but the thought never went beyond an idle and passing one.
-Then last year a scrapping friend issued a challenge to our scrapping group.
+Then one year a scrapping friend issued a challenge to our scrapping group.
 She wanted us to think of a way to make a gift box out of an empty plastic chocolate box.
-That meant I had to think a little harder and deeper about how to actually do this, since my decorated box would also be given away as a gift to another member of the group.
+That meant I had to think a little harder and deeper about how to actually do this since my decorated box would also be given away as a gift to another member of the group.

 There is pressure in a challenge, I agree, but it is the fun kind of pressure :)